education.vic.gov.au

 • on the school homepage under ‘Annual Report to the school community’ select the latest year from the drop-down box and click ‘Manage report’.

-Step 1: Prepare for the Annual Report cycle (February)
+Step 1: February to March – Prepare the draft Annual Report for school council endorsement

-• The principal attests to the school’s compliance with Minimum and Child Safe Standards and generates the draft Annual Report.
+• Principals then attest to the school’s compliance with Minimum and Child Safe Standards and generate the draft Annual Report.

-• Further guidance can be found in the Attestation and endorsement guidance chapter.
+• Further guidance can be found in the Endorsement and attestation guidance chapter.

-Step 5: Annual Report presented and endorsed at a meeting of school council (March or April)
+Step 2: March to April – Annual Report presented and endorsed at a meeting of school council

 • The draft Annual Report must be downloaded from SPOT and taken to a meeting of the school council for endorsement, with this endorsement noted in the meeting minutes.